mezbah488-ops/nvim-config-windows/README.md

 - **Light mode** → Mocha
 - **Dark mode** → Frappe

-For the best experience, also install the Catppuccin theme in **Windows Terminal** so the terminal background matches Neovim.
-Add this to the `"schemes"` array in your Windows Terminal `settings.json`:
+For the best experience, install the Catppuccin theme in **Windows Terminal** so the terminal background matches Neovim.
+Add this to the `"schemes"` array in your Windows Terminal `settings.json` (`Ctrl+,` → Open JSON file):

 ```json
 {